Six Tips For Safe Trailering & Towing

 It’s hard to resist the call of the open road, especially when you have a chance to connect a camping trailer and escape for a weekend, or haul your boat to a favorite fishing spot.
-But before you hitch any trailer to your vehicle and hit the road, make sure you consider these six points in order to tow safely.
+But before you hitch any trailer to your truck or SUV and hit the road, make sure you consider these six points in order to tow safely.

 1. Stay Within Your Limits.
 Review the towing capacity of your specific vehicle and ensure it’s capable of handling the weight of your trailer.
 Exceeding the maximum towing capacity can result in dangerous handling, insufficient braking performance, or serious damage to the vehicle’s suspension, engine and drivetrain.
 In addition to ensuring your vehicle’s towing capacity is sufficient for your trailer, also make sure your trailer hitch is capable of handling your trailer’s loaded weight.
 Your hitch should be labeled with the maximum trailer and maximum tongue weights it can safely support.
 Depending on the weight of your trailer, you should also follow your owner’s manual’s recommendations regarding the use of weight carrying or weight-distributing hitches.

 Don’t assume all versions of a certain model line share identical tow ratings.
 Towing capacities can differ by body styles, bed lengths, drivelines, and other equipment installed on the vehicle.
 Likewise, different hitch designs can handle different weights, and certain designs may be required for trailers over a certain weight.
-Always check the owner’s manual for the vehicle’s towing capacity -- or if you own a new GMC, refer to either this towing chart or our latest towing guide.
+Always check the owner’s manual for the vehicle’s towing capacity -- or if you own a new GMC, refer to our latest towing guide.